Reading time: 6 minutes

 3. Low-income super tax offset (LISTO)

 LISTO contribution payments into your super account are designed to ensure low-income earners don’t pay more tax on their super contributions than they do on their take-home pay.
-These payments of up to $500 are made into your super account as a refund of part of the normal 15% contributions tax you paid on concessional (before-tax) contributions made into your super account.
+These payments are made into your super account as a refund of part of the normal 15% contributions tax you paid on concessional (before-tax) contributions made into your super account.

-If you earn $37,000 or less a year, you may qualify for a LISTO payment into your super account.
-LISTO payments are paid directly by the ATO into your super account.
+If you earn $37,000 or less a year, you will receive a LISTO payment of 15% of your concessional contributions, up to a maximum of $500.
+LISTO payments are calculated and paid directly by the ATO into your super account.

 Leave a Reply